sshetty4-tech/sshetty4-tech/README.md

 - **Analytics & Engineering Projects @ UMD**
   - Designed a **relational database + AI-assisted scheduling logic** for a university course scheduling system (CIC).
   - Built an **end-to-end finance dashboard** for a manufacturing scenario (FinFactory) with ETL in **Azure/Databricks** and reporting in **Power BI**.
-  - Solved an **airline profitability and route optimization** challenge using Python, flight/ticket datasets, and KPI design.

 - **Prior experience with financial / operational data** in audit, consulting, and engineering contexts, focusing on **data quality, controls, and reporting**.